What is Diploma in Bakery and Pastry: Course Duration, Admission 2025, Colleges, Salary & Scope

 Diploma in Bakery and Pastry Syllabus

-Divided into semesters, the curriculum focuses on practical training in bread-making, cake decoration, French pastries, chocolate work, and kitchen operations—all aligned with industry standards.
+Divided into semesters, the syllabus mostly focuses on practical training in bread-making, cake decoration, French pastries, chocolate work, and kitchen operations all aligned with industry standards.

-Some 6-month courses may cover only Semesters 1 and 2, while 1-year diplomas usually include industry training or advanced techniques in Semester 3.
+Some 6-month courses can also cover only Semesters 1 and 2, while 1-year diplomas usually include industry training or advanced techniques in Semester 3.

 Check out the syllabus format for these courses